tolees/lego/content/B07GYTVQN5-com.md

 ℹ️:

-- This LEGO Technic Chevrolet Corvette ZR1 42093 set can be built together with all other original LEGO sets and LEGO bricks for creative building
-- This collectible car model features a large rear wing, 4 tailpipes, black spoked rims with low-profile tires, working steering and visible moving V8 pistons
-- Build and experience an iconic supercar—the LEGO Technic Chevrolet Corvette ZR1!
-- Chevrolet Corvette ZR1 measures over 3-inch (8cm) high, 11-inch (29cm) long and 4-inch (12cm) wide Hot Rod measures over 3-inch (8cm) high, 9-inch (23cm) long and 4-inch (12cm) wide 579 pieces – For boys and girls aged 9+ and for fans and big kids of all ages
-- 2-in-1 LEGO Technic set: rebuilds into a Hot Rod replica model
+- Recreate engineering excellence with this LEGO Technic 42093 Chevrolet Corvette ZR1 replica.
+Developed in partnership with Corvette, this exclusive model really captures the essence of the iconic supercar and comes with an authentic orange and black color scheme, black spoked rims with low-profile tires, large rear wing and 4 tailpipes.
+This collectible model car also features working steering and a visible detailed V8 engine with moving pistons.
+You can also rebuild this sports car model to

 [🛒 Check the deal!!](https://www.amazon.com/dp/B07GYTVQN5/?tag=tolees-20)